paper-engineer/laser-gallery/docs/_pages/troubleshooting.md

 ## current status / todolist

-also, it feels a lot like the tool is wrong, given the first couple of tries. so I guess I have to experiment with actual focus now. bah. cut...a staircase shape? will probably be fine, yeah.
+also, it feels a lot like the tool is setting wrong focus, given the first couple of tries engraved text very little. so I guess I have to experiment with actual focus now. bah. cut...a staircase shape? will probably be fine, yeah.

 then run a few rounds of focus testing somehow